Cops & Killers: A Mini-Memoir

 We had been playing Cat & Mouse for the distance of two blocks before I decided to call it quits for the day.
 Clearly, the man had no intention of quitting until my butt was on that leather seat.

-I rubbed the glass lip of the bottle over my bottom lip as I studied the cop’s face through the window.
+I rubbed the glass lip of the bottle over my bottom lip and studied the cop’s face through the window.
 Mirror sunglasses rested on his forehead above Puppy Dog Eyes imploring me to please go for a ride.

 “What d’ya say?” he patted the seat again.
 “You shouldn’t be walking around this neighborhood.”

-I shrugged my shoulders and told him I was going up to Broadway to the Mabuhay where I went nights to drown myself in the sounds of early punk.
+I shrugged my shoulders and told him I was going up to Broadway to the Mabuhay where I spent nights drowning myself in the sounds of early punk.